 The researchers found that within the first 60 minutes, the amount of alcohol in the blood was 70% lower in those receiving Myrkl than the dummy pill.

-It's a well-designed study, including randomly assigning people to either the Myrkl or placebo groups, yet there are 3 elements that don't add up that make me question the actual hangover effects.
+It's a well-designed study, including randomly assigning people to the Myrkl or placebo groups, yet there are 3 things that don't add up that make me question the real anti-hangover effects.

-First, the researchers only reported the results of 14 of the 24 tested because ten had lower blood alcohol levels at the start.
+First, the researchers only reported the results of 14 of the 24 tested because ten had lower blood alcohol levels to begin with.

-Second, the results varied among different people, which reduces the accuracy of the study.
+Secondo, the results varied between different people, which reduces the accuracy of the study.

-Third, the researchers tested 7 days of treatment and then administered only one drink, but now they say that taking 2 pills is enough to drink any amount of alcohol.
+Third, researchers tested 7 days of treatment and then gave just one drink, but now they say that taking 2 pills is enough to drink any amount of alcohol.

 Unanswered questions

-We know that diseases and lifestyle change the bacteria in our intestines.
-Age, weight, gender also have an influence.
-There are so many things that could change the effect of the "friendly bacteria" of this hangover pill.
+Illnesses and lifestyle, we know, change the bacteria in our intestines.
+Age, weight and gender also have an influence.
+There are many things that could change the effect of the "friendly bacteria" in this anti-hangover pill.

-Of course, the idea of a pill that prevents all hangovers is tempting (especially for the British, who consume pints of beer in rivers).
+Of course, the idea of a pill that prevents all hangovers is tempting (especially for the English, who consume pints of beer by the river).
 Until there are particularly convincing answers, however, my advice is to adopt a cure that beats all the others: drink less.

 Or let me have fun with another movie where you wake up without a tooth and with a tiger in the bathroom.